haytona/PS4KeypadShield/src/examples/ArtOfRally1000Stages/README.md

 I've done the experimentation with timing and steering adjustments.
 I hope these work for you and my settings are below to give you a fighting chance of replicating it.

+As noted on several guides, the number of stages will not increase when crashing with terminal damage.
+This is expected, the number of KMs travelled will increase though.

 ## Step by step

 1. Turn on your PS4 as per normal